Copperhead

 Appearance

-The copperhead has a broad, unmarked, copper-colored head and a reddish-tan colored body with hourglass-shaped darker marks on its back.
+The copperhead has a broad, unmarked, copper-colored head and a reddish-tan colored body.
+It has hourglass-shaped darker marks on its back.
 Its underside is a pinkish color.
-Its pupils are elliptical.
 Adult copperheads can reach about three feet in length.
 The copperhead is a “pit-viper,” which refers to the heat-sensing pit located on its head between its eye and nostrils.

 Feeding

 Copperheads are carnivorous, eating mainly mice but also feeding on birds, snakes, amphibians and insects.
-Known as ambush predators, they will hide and wait in one spot for suitable prey to approach before attacking.
+They are known as ambush predators.
+Copperheads will hide and wait in one spot for suitable prey to approach before attacking.
 The heat-sensing pit on their face helps in finding prey.
-Copperheads will inject venom to subdue their prey, making it easier to swallow whole.
+Copperheads will inject venom to capture their prey, making it easier to swallow whole.

 Predators

-Owls and hawks are the copperhead’s main predators, but opossums, raccoons and other snakes may also prey on copperheads.
+Owls and hawks are the copperhead’s main predators.
+Opossums, raccoons and other snakes may also prey on copperheads.

 - Young copperheads have yellow-tipped tails, which they use to attract small prey.

 - Copperheads bite more people each year than any other snake species in the United States.
-But although copperheads are venomous, they are typically calm snakes that only bite if stepped on or otherwise threatened.
+Even though copperheads are venomous, they are normally calm snakes that only bite if stepped on or otherwise threatened.
 If you see a copperhead, leave it alone!
 Allow it to continue on its way, undisturbed.

-- Unlike many other viper species, copperheads do not try to make a quick getaway when they sense danger—instead, they freeze in their tracks and wait for the danger to pass.
-But their brown, tan and rust coloring can make these motionless copperheads difficult to spot when lying on leaves or soil.
+- Unlike many other viper species, copperheads do not try to make a quick getaway when they sense danger.
+Instead, they stop moving and wait for the danger to pass.
+Their brown, tan and rust coloring can make these motionless copperheads difficult to spot when lying on leaves or soil.
 Always look before you step when hiking in areas where copperheads are common.

 - Like many snakes, copperheads are diurnal in the spring and fall, but become nocturnal during the summer.